 In addition to policy goals, FCM helped Discovery accomplish another major objective: restarting their travel programme.
 5,566 users were onboarded and trained using the FCM Extension, which is readily available in the Google Chrome and Microsoft Edge extension libraries.
 The Flexible API structure of the FCM Platform gave Discovery’s IT team the ability to integrate the Extension's single sign-on functionality into their already-existing framework.

 Moreover, FCM configured the Extension to serve up to 14 different types of sustainability notifications to meet Discovery’s goal of encouraging sustainable booking.

-2020 through 2021 put the solution for traveler risk to the test with everything from political unrest to the ongoing pandemic.
-Notifications from third-party data source Riskline were implemented into notifications for travelers.
+2020 through 2021 put the solution for traveller risk to the test with everything from political unrest to the ongoing pandemic.
+Notifications from third-party data source Riskline were implemented into notifications for travellers.
 Overall, the FCM Extension served over 37,000 safety and risk notifications.

 A bright future

 The FCM Extension is proof of the power of partnership.
 Though the travel industry (and the world!) will always evolve, FCM will continue to create agile solutions that help travel programmes like Discovery’s stay current, efficient, and future-proofed.